faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 Now at least for the current problem, we could formulate a bug report that said the code was crashing because Pluto's volume was zero.
 That may be enough to unlock the problem from the framework vendor's point of view.

 In a more complex case, imagine we were using an image conversion library that was crashing.
-There can be many pixel formats for images.
+There can be many pixel\index{pixel} formats for images.
 An `assert` might lead us to notice it was the format that was asserting.
-Therefore we could just try a different pixel format.
+Therefore, we could just try a different pixel format.

 Another example would be a security library.
 Security code often gives back generic error codes, not specific fault codes to allow for future code enhancement and avoid leaking internal details.
 A crash dump in a security library might point out exactly the kind of security issue, and help us correct some data structure passed into the library much earlier on.